ocseal/cargotracker/README.md

 The application is an end-to-end system for keeping track of shipping cargo.
 It has several interfaces described in the following sections.

-For further details on the project, please visit: https://eclipse-ee4j.github.io/cargotracker/.
+For further details on the project, please visit: https://eclipse-ee4j.github.io/cargotracker/ and for additional detailed instructions visit https://openliberty.io/blog/2022/08/24/open-liberty-with-cargo-tracker.html.

 A slide deck introducing the
 fundamentals of the project is available on the official Eclipse